-Historical Property Royalty Mineral Resources Subject to Royalty / 3 % NPI payable to Anthony Camisso pursuant to a letter agreement dated February 25, 1987.
-This royalty only applies to claims 3357861, 3363141 and 3363142, which do not cover the Mineral Resource.
-Marban 1% NSR payable to Canhorn Mining Corporation pursuant to an agreement dated March 31, 1989 between Aur and Canhorn Mining Corporation.
-The agreement contains a buy back clause for 100% of the NSR for C\$500,000 (source Osisko annual information form December 31, 2017).
-Marban 0.5% NSR payable to Osisko Gold Royalties pursuant to an agreement announced October 19, 2015, between Osisko Gold Royalties and Teck Resources Ltd. The buy back right was purchased by Osisko Gold Royalties from the previous owner in 2014.
-Marban 2-3% NSR on 50% of any production payable to RGLD Gold Canada Inc. pursuant to an agreement dated April 3, 2003 between Barrick Gold Corporation and McWatters Mining Inc. 2% NSR if gold < C $350$ or 3% NSR if gold > C $350$ .
-Buy out option on half of royalty for C $1,500,000$ if gold > C $350$ or C $1,000,000$ if gold < C $350$ .
-RGLD Gold Canada Inc. acquired the royalty interest from Barrick Gold Corporation in 2008.
-Marban
+Historical Property Royalty Mineral Resources Subject to Royalty Resources Ltd. The buy back right was purchased by Osisko Gold Royalties from the previous owner in 2014.

+(1) The Marban Technical Report also discloses the existence of a 2-3% NSR royalty on 50% of any production payable to RGLD Gold Canada Inc. pursuant to an agreement dated April 3, 2003 between Barrick Gold Corporation ("Barrick") and McWatters Mining Inc. ("McWatters") (being 2% NSR royalty if gold < C\$350 or 3% NSR royalty if gold > C\$350.
+Buy-out option on half of the NSR royalty for C\$1,500,000 if gold > C\$350 or C\$1,000,000 if gold < C\$350.
+RGLD Gold Canada Inc. acquired the NSR royalty interest from Barrick in 2008.
+No amount has been paid on account of the NSR royalty, as such royalty would only be payable upon commercial production.
+Subsequent to the publication of the Marban Technical Report, the Corporation concluded that this NSR royalty did not pass with the land when a predecessor to the Corporation acquired McWatters' rights, titles, and interest in the Marban Property in 2004, and that such NSR royalty would not be payable on any production from the property.